Jay Gordon (singer): 2000–present

 The period following the release of Vapor Transmission proved to be a tumultuous period for the band.
 Orgy left Elementree and Reprise Records.
 Drummer Bobby Hewitt left the band in order to join his brother Fab Fernandez in the group Snake River Conspiracy, although he would eventually return.
 It would be four years between the release of Vapor Transmission and Orgy's third album, 2004's Punk Statik Paranoia.

 In 2002, Gordon performed the song "Slept So Long" for the Queen of the Damned soundtrack, due to contractual limitations which restricted composer Jonathan Davis from performing the vocals to his composed songs as they appeared upon the actual soundtrack (although Davis did, in fact, perform all musical tracks within the movie itself).
 Gordon has also appeared with his band Orgy on other soundtracks such as Zoolander, which featured the previously unreleased song "Faces".

 Gordon remixed "Points of Authority", a song by Linkin Park from their album Hybrid Theory, for the latter's remix album Reanimation.
 This was entitled "Pts.OF.Athrty", which was released as the first and only single of Reanimation, and has achieved moderate success at the Billboard charts.

 In 2004, he voiced several characters for the video game Vampire: The Masquerade – Bloodlines.
-In 2005, he provided an additional voice or voices in the video game True Crime: New York City, and also voiced J. Jonah Jameson in Spider-Man and Spider-Man 2.

-Around 2004, Gordon would collaborate with Kinya Sawaguchi and members of TEAM Entertainment from Japan to work on an American rock and metal styled image album for the Daisuke Ishiwatari anime styled and rock inspired fighting game Guilty Gear XX.
-With only a week open, Gordon would serve as the supervisor and mixing engineer at his recording studio in Los Angeles, and hired burgeoning talent throughout L.A.'s rock and roll scene at the time to work on the album.
-Released on May 19th, 2004 in Japan, the album would be known as Guilty Gear XX In L.A.
-Vocal Edition, remixing select songs with vocal renditions to capture the sound of the SoCal and West Coast American rock and metal scene with Ishiwatari's composition work and Guilty Gear's signature multi genre thrash and metal soundtrack.

 In October 2010, members of Orgy collectively brought accusations against Gordon of having "fired the band".
 In response, Gordon released a public statement denying the claims.
-Orgy released a new single titled "Wide Awake and Dead" on March 18, 2014 and shot a video for "Wide Awake and Dead" on April 22.
+Orgy released a new single titled "Wide Awake and Dead" on March 18, 2014, and shot a video for "Wide Awake and Dead" on April 22.
 Orgy released the first of two EPs in 2015, titled Talk Sick, and an unnamed EP that was released in 2016.